Bitget Completes First-Ever Burn Of 800 Million BGB Tokens, Reducing Supply By 40%

 (MENAFN- GlobeNewsWire - Nasdaq)

 VICTORIA, Seychelles, Dec.
-30, 2024 (GLOBE NEWSWIRE) -- Bitget , the leading cryptocurrency exchange and Web3 company has successfully completed the initial burn of its native Bitget Token (BGB), reducing the total supply by 40%.
+31, 2024 (GLOBE NEWSWIRE) -- Bitget , the leading Cryptocurrency exchange and Web3 company, has successfully completed the initial burn of its native Bitget Token (BGB), reducing the total supply by 40%.
 This strategic move involved burning 800 million BGB tokens, effectively decreasing the total supply from 2 billion to 1.2 billion tokens.
 The burn process was executed by transferring the tokens to a designated burn address, ensuring their permanent removal from circulation.

 The distribution of the burned tokens was as follows: 19% originated from holdings by the core team, while the remaining 21% comprised tokens from both circulating supply and additional core team reserves.
 This action reflects Bitget's strategic approach to enhancing the value and scarcity of BGB, aligning with industry practices aimed at benefiting token holders.